zainkhalid08/reminders/readme.md

 10. Check for user's experience...
 Usability test.
 11. Check for any extra files in public
 12. check for any minifying the images just as lighthouse says...
+13. make sure not to have common to readable names for input fields as it would be clear that the names of db columns would be alike...just as google has jsname3Njeife8*

 *makesure to rename assets as unique as it caused that access forbidden error.
 The link is accessable anyways so the point is that make sure that those directories arne't accessable.
 FIRST WE'LL GO FOR staging.remindersforgood.com and then...
 *when you have the first blog then set description of meta in welcome.blade